Sign in for exclusive products and special discounts.

 The course provides a wide-ranging introduction to linear and solid geometry, including similar triangles, congruent triangles, quadrilaterals, polygons, and introductory trigonometry.
-It is designed to provide an introduction to the subject, a chance for your child to get a jump on the math that he or she will be doing in the upcoming year.
+It is designed to provide an introduction to the subject, a chance for your child to get a jump on the math expected in the upcoming year.

-This course is set for the appropriate level of difficulty for children who are in the ninth grade.
+This course is set for the appropriate level of difficulty for children who are in the ninth or tenth grade.

 Live Classes: Tuesdays, 1:00 p.m.
-Eastern Time, from June 2nd to July 28th.
+Eastern Time.
 Students unable to attend a live class will be able to access a recording of the class.